 - Place the mango and coconut water in the blender or food processor.
 Run for at least one minute or until the mixture is smooth and creamy.

 - Mango has fine stringy fibers that are best removed for a smooth creamy dressing.
-It's optional, but highly recommended that you run the mixture through a fine mesh strainer.
+Depending on your blender, the mixture may be smooth enough.After blending the mango and coconut water, taste.
+If it seems smooth then go on to step #4.
+If it is stringy, run the mixture through a fine mesh strainer.
 Press it through using a spoon or rubber/silicone spatula.
 Continue until you are left with mostly fibrous solids.

 - Return the strained mixture back to the blender/food processor.

-- Add the remaining ingredients and blend for 10 seconds.
+- Add ¼ tsp of the salt, the remaining ingredients and blend for 10 seconds.

 - Taste.
-To make it more flavorful add a pinch of salt, teaspoon of sweetener or a teaspoon of vinegar.
+To make it more flavorful add salt, teaspoon of sweetener or a teaspoon of vinegar.
 Too sweet?
 Add a small amount of salt or vinegar.
 Too sour?
 Add a teaspoon or two of sweetener and a tablespoon of oil.

 - Store this vinaigrette in the refrigerator.
 It will stay fresh for at least one week, If it is too thick after refrigerating, heat it in the microwave for 10-15 seconds or let sit at room temperature.